History of the Name

 Individual McCandlish families have at various times been associated through marriage with the MacGregors, Buchanans, Gordons, and possibly the Montroses and the MacArthur Campbells, ca. late 1600s to early 1700s onward, and potentially earlier to the beginnings of surnames in Scotland.
 However, McCandlish/McCandless is not regarded as a sept or cadet branch of these clans or any others.

 For example, a MacGregor family historian contacted in the 1990s was unable to find any records indicating a strong link, only some marriages, including a 20th-century McCandlish who married a MacGregor and served as the Clan Gregor Society treasurer for several decades.
 Documentation of Buchanan, Gordon, Montrose, and Campbell connections is generally lacking, and found primarily as family-memory assertions in amateur and rather speculative American genealogies produced in the early 20th century.
-These may be memories of a family having been crofters on clan lands, or could conceivably represent closer connections the details of which were lost after the Jacobite Uprisings and the Highland Clearances.
+These may be memories of a family having been crofters on clan lands, or could conceivably represent closer connections the details of which were lost after the Jacobite Uprisings and the Highland Clearances (see the “Timeline” page).
+However, the uprisings were in 1715 and 1745, and the clearances from 1750 to 1860, which is all after the earliest attested McCandlishes in Lowland records appear.

 Highlands History?

 A Scottish Highlands background is certainly plausible, as the Highland Clearances of 1750 to 1860 (or 1886, depending on definition) resulted in many Highlanders relocating south to Lowland areas (or leaving for further pastures, including Northern Ireland and the overseas colonies; see the “Timeline” page for details).
-This was incidentally the same overall time period in which family surnames came into more established use in Scotland, so we have records of McCandlishes (etc.) in and around Ayr and Kircudbright first appearing in the 18th century (at least in surviving and published records).
-There is nothing to suggest that all these McCandlishes and related had always been there; they might well have been recent arrivals from the Highlands.
+This was incidentally the same overall time period in which family surnames came into more established use in Scotland, so we have records of McCandlishes (etc.) in and around Ayr and Kircudbright first appearing in the late 17th century (at least in surviving and published records) but much more frequently in the 18th.
+There is no proof that all these McCandlishes and related had always been there; many or most might well have been recent arrivals from the Highlands.
 It is presently unclear how to establish this, short of going to Scotland to do primary research on original parish and other records.

 Tartans